Leo Characteristics: Leo represents those born from July 23—August 22. Leo is the fifth Zodiac sign of the year, right after Cancer.

 Extra Fun Fact: Leo is Latin for lion.
 And did you know that lions used to live in Greece?
 Yes, until about 100BC, when they became extinct!

 Next Post—Curious about Virgo, (August 23 – September 22).
 The Story of Virgo and How to spot this Constellation in the Night Sky.

 Ever wondered if aliens exist?
 What if one needed your help?
-Would you travel to outer space?
-For the adventures… of a lifetime!
+Would you travel into outer space?

 Amelia, the Venutons and the Golden Cage: Book Two